d1mnewz/d1mnewz/README.md

 I also started sharing these efforts in public on my [Twitter page](twitter.com/dim0kq), and immediately people started donating towards my work after seeing it’s honest and genuine, and makes real impact.
 Over a few months, I've been able to send more than 100 parcels to my military friends, and gather more than 600 000 USD from small donations.

 That’s how Dzyga’s Paw originated – a charity fund aimed at supplying Ukrainian military in Russo-Ukrainian war, in the name of Dzyga dog who wants to live in free independent Ukraine, and, therefore, gives her paw of help to Ukrainian fighters!

+If you want to support me personally, not charity fund, please refer to [patreon.com/dimko](patreon.com/dimko)

 ![Dzyga's Paw](EACF5D19-1C93-4067-A148-0613069801BE.jpeg)